-Each of the nine cabins are constructed from island timber and sleep up to six people.
+Each of the nine cabins is constructed from island timber and sleeps up to six people.
 You’ll also be pleased to find a dingo fence surrounding the property, erected to keep the infamous canine residents at a safe distance.

 The on-site Satinay Bar & Café is open all year round for the perfect holiday pub ambience and a shady verandah to enjoy one of their sturdy pies.